NSLS-II-LIX/py4xs/docs/data.md

 ## Data1d

-  `trans` is the (relative) value of the transmitted intensity, which is used as a reference for normlization during background subtraction.
+  `trans` is the (relative) value of the transmitted intensity, which is used as a reference for normalization during background subtraction.
 Two modes are allowed (defined as members of the `Enum` `transMode` ) : `external` or `from_waxs`.
 For `transMode.external` , the `trans` value must be specified explicitly.
-For `transMode.from_waxs`, the `trans` value is calculated from the water scattering peak intensty near $2.0 \unicode{x212B}^{-1}$ .
+For `transMode.from_waxs`, the `trans` value is calculated from the water scattering peak intensity near $2.0 \unicode{x212B}^{-1}$ .

-  `load_from_2D()` populates the atrtibutes of the instance based on the input data, which can be a Data2d object, a data file, or a numpy array, and the specified ExpPara.
-The azimuthally averaged 1D data is generated using Data2d.conv_Iq(), after applying the polorization and solid angle corrections.
+  `load_from_2D()` populates the attributes of the instance based on the input data, which can be a Data2d object, a data file, or a numpy array, and the specified ExpPara.
+The azimuthally averaged 1D data is generated using Data2d.conv_Iq(), after applying the polarization and solid angle corrections.
 The error bar is the standard deviation of intensity in all pixels that belong to the same *q* value.